chungnho/love-at-first-byte/recipes/chinese/stir_fried_sticky_rice.md

    1. Heat wok to medium-low - medium heat
    2. Add rice to lightly oiled wok
    3. Gradually mushroom/shrimp water - 2 tbsp at a time (like cooking risotto)
-      - Make sure the iquid is absorbed before adding more
+      - Make sure the liquid is absorbed before adding more
    4. Adding the rest of the water
       1. Add ~1/6 cup around the edge of the wok
       2. Cover for ~30 s